Fragging Soft Corals: Green Sinularia

 - Steel Scissors or Razor Blade for cutting the coral.

 - Rubble Rock or coral plugs for mounting.

 - Rubber Bands and Toothpicks to hold the coral in place.

 Now, you want to first find a good place to cut the coral.
-At the base of a branch is a good place as it makes for a clean cut and will heal easily.
+The base of a branch is a good place as it makes for a clean-cut and will heal easily.

 Valerie is now going to fill the small container with some tank water.
 You want two containers of water to avoid getting harmful toxins from the coral frag into your aquarium.